gw-moore/econ_reports/README.md

 ## Available reports

-- Inflation - reports the change in prices overtime
+- CPI - reports the change in prices overtime

 ## Setup for development / contributing